GenesisFan64/GEMA-drv/README.md

 # GEMA Sound Driver (GEMA-drv)
-A sound driver for the Genesis with support for Sega CD, Sega 32X and Sega CD32X<br>
+A sound driver for the Genesis with support for Sega CD, Sega 32X and CD32X<br>

 ## FEATURES